 So you are considering the purchase of a home!
 Not a decision to be taken lightly but one that offers an investment in your future, tax savings, personal satisfaction and a sense of community.
 For most Americans this is the single most important personal and financial decision you will make in your lifetime.

-It is no secret that the real estate market in Charleston, Dorchester and Berkeley Counties is a full blown Buyers Market.
+It is no secret that the real estate market in Charleston, Dorchester and Berkeley Counties is a full blown Sellers Market.
 And with interest rates remaining at historical lows the timing is ideal for many people to purchase a home in Charleston or the surrounding Tri-County area.
-The number of foreclosures or bank owned properties in Charleston has risen significantly over the past 18 months and in some cases offer exceptional buying opportunities.
+The number of foreclosures or bank owned properties in Charleston has decreased significantly over the past 24 months but there are still value opportunities for the astute buyer.
 Click here to search Charleston Foreclosures

 Your home is so much more than an architectural structure or an “improvement” to quote a frequently used real estate term.
 It is extension of you and your family and buying a home can be both an emotional and an intimidating experience.
 This online guide is provided as a template to help you transition from the emotional decision to the pragmatic and objective planning phase.

 The six major steps in the buying process namely 1) Understanding Your Goals 2) Determining What You Can Afford 3) House Hunting 4) Submitting an Offer 5) Post Ratification Action Items and 6) Closing the Deal will be addressed in this guide.

 Purchasing a home is a valued investment which can have many financial advantages.
 Generally homes appreciate in value which means each monthly payment you make is an investment in your future.
 But even if the home doesn’t appreciate (rare but it is dependent on length of ownership and market dynamics) you will benefit from tax benefits (you can deduct both the interest on home mortgage payments as well as the cost of property taxes).
 Making payments toward a mortgage is an excellent way to establish a good credit rating.